V4Fire/Client/src/components/form/b-select/README.md

 #### [iconHintPos]

-Tooltip position to show during hover the cursor on `icon`.
+The position of the tooltip displayed when hovering over the `icon`.
 See [[gIcon]] for more information.

 ```